 Assuming everything you see is accurate, you’ll have a good sense of what items you need to work on, either through actions you can take today, or simply by waiting.

-What are some solutions to help improve your credit score?
+What are some solutions to help improve your credit?

-Either way, all of these tips are necessary in order to maintain a healthy credit score even if some major items simply need time to repair themselves.
+Either way, all of these tips are necessary in order to maintain healthy credit even if some major items simply need time to repair themselves.